ajayhack/AQIApp/README.md

 and then convert it in Minutes to check whether it updated in last few seconds , A minute ago or an hour ago.
 4.Android Core Component Handler is used to show regular 30seconds interval updates in AQI RealTime Graphical Views.

+#Note:- It took me 8-9 Hours to Build Features , UI , Some Method Test Case and Full App Testing for this App.

 That's it Please feel free to give your valuable feedback on this App.